P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Combinatorial objects: ideal-simple and incompressible maps

-The present discussion also allows for a classification of simple Lyubashenko YB-solutions.
-According to \Cref{ex:exsolsimple} \Cref{doiideal}, we have to classify all incompressible pairs $\{f, \, g\}$ of two commuting self-maps $f$, $g: X \to X$.
-This will be a simple consequence of \Cref{th:allcomm}, but we phrase the result somewhat more concretely than in that statement.
+specifying which of the $d$ elements of $\Gamma_{small}$ equals $\gamma_{k+1}^{t/d}$. \end{itemize} \end{proof} The present discussion also allows for a classification of ideal-simple Lyubashenko YB-solutions.
+According to Example \ref{exs:exsolsimple}(\ref{doiideal}), we have to classify all incompressible pairs $\{f, \, g\}$ of two commuting self-maps $f$, $g: X \to X$.
+This will be a straightforward consequence of Theorem \ref{th:allcomm}, but we phrase the result somewhat more concretely than in that statement.